-Custom Below Knee Prosthetics Leg Solutions in Albuquerque & Las Cruces
+Custom Below Knee Prosthetics Leg in New Mexico

 The foot and ankle play a pivotal role in providing stability and balance.
 If you or a loved one has experienced limb loss, you might have explored a transtibial amputation.
 Even though amputation is life-altering, you’ll get no better support in the Albuquerque, Las Cruces, and El Paso, NM area than our team at Prime Care Prosthetics & Orthotics.